-Remind ParentSquare
+ParentSquare

-Remind ParentSquare messaging is utilized by teachers, the school, and the District, as the primary method of communication for notifications.
+ParentSquare messaging is utilized by teachers, the school, and the District, as the primary method of communication for notifications.

-Parents & Guardians: If You Have A Concern, Question, or Compliment provide this guidance to help you connect with the person who can best respond to you accurately and promptly.
+Parents & Guardians: If You Have A Concern, Question, or Compliment

 SBPS understands that when parents/guardians, families, and guardians have concerns, they would like a quick resolution.
 Below is suggested guidance for parents/guardians, families, and guardians to communicate their concerns through the appropriate channels.
-It is not required that parents/guardians follow the steps outlined below, but we
+It is not required that parents/guardians follow the steps outlined below, but we provide this guidance to help you connect with the person who can best respond to you accurately and promptly.